Jnan-py/Python-Learning-Projects/README.md

 ## How to Use This Repository

-- Each project is **independent**—use them as learning modules or prototypes for classroom/lab use.
+- Each project is **independent** - use them as learning modules or prototypes for classroom/lab use.
 - Clone this repo and explore each folder for code, templates, and instructions.
 - Customize or extend with your own Python concepts or datasets.

 ## Contribution

 Pull requests and issues are welcome for improvements, bugfixes, and extensions, especially for new Python pedagogy modules or UI/UX enhancements.